Board of Commissioners (Slovak executive body): Abolition

-The powers of Board were gradually more and more restricted, although the number of commissioners increased: the Eleventh Board had 17 and the Twelfth (the last one) had 15 members.
-On July 11, 1960, a new Constitution of Czechoslovak Socialist Republic was adopted and Board of Commissioners was entirely abolished.
+The powers of Board were gradually more and more restricted, although the number of commissioners increased: the Eleventh Board had 17 and the Twelfth and final board had 15 members.
+On July 11, 1960, a new Constitution of the Czechoslovak Socialist Republic was adopted and the Board of Commissioners was entirely abolished.
+Later, in 1968, the Constitutional Act on the Czechoslovak Federation re-established the Board of Commissioners in the form of the Government of the Slovak Socialist Republic.